CS467-OPM-Site/OPM/backend/README.md

 >     "title": "Task 1",
 >     "description": "This is another task!", # Optional - a description of only spaces is considered null
 >     "columnID": 1,                          # Optional, defaults to first in-order column if not included
->     "assignedTo": 1,                        # Optional, ID of the user who it is being assigned to, or null
+>     "assignedTo": 1,                        # Optional, userProjectID of the user who it is being assigned to, or null
 >     "dueDate": "2024-11-03",                # Optional, in format "yyyy-MM-dd"
 >     "priority": "High",                     # Optional, must be one of: 'High', 'Medium', 'Low', 'None', defaults to 'None'
 >     "sprintID": 1,                          # Optional